 The empathy that’s ripples through the pages Is a credit to Tucker, to feel every tear, pain and loss the characters experience shows the depth of emotion that is flooded within the words.

-I LOVE everything about this book except the way I miss it, the characters are described so vividly that they became friends and after the epilogue I was left longing to discover more about them.
+I LOVE everything about this book except the way I miss it.
+The characters are described so vividly that they became friends.

 This may be my first foray into the writings of K.A.Tucker, but it definitely won’t be the last.
 I can already tell she is going to become a favourite of mine!